 Fair values of fixed maturity and equity securities are based on quoted market prices, where available.
-These fair values are obtained primarily from third-party pricing services, which generally use Level I or Level II inputs for the determination of fair value in accordance with FASB guidance for fair value measurements and disclosures.
+These fair values are obtained primarily from third-party pricing services, which generally use Level II or Level II inputs for the determination of fair value in accordance with FASB guidance for fair value measurements and disclosures.
 We have controls in place to review the pricing services' qualifications and procedures used to determine fair values.
-In addition, we periodically review the pricing services' pricing inputs to ensure the fair values obtained are reasonable.
+In addition, we periodically review the pricing services' pricing methodologies, data sources and pricing inputs to ensure the fair values obtained are reasonable.